Ink Needlecord

 Pictured: Jess wears the Single Drawstring Dress in Delphi Check, lined with Black Silk Organza

-Oslo Check
+Oslo Check - SOLD OUT

 A striking, limited edition chequered ikat weave with red and dark brown stars on a background of olive green and off white.